Course weeks spring 2023

-Weeks 46-47 in English - the course will be given in Zoom
+Weeks 46-47 in English given digitally in Zoom (double groups - 40 spots)

-Weeks 48-49 in English - the course will be given in a classroom at BMC, Lund, if possible depending on the Covid situation.
+Weeks 48-49 in English - The course will be given in a classroom if possible depending on the Covid situation.
 If we have to change the format, we will post that information here and we will also give that information in the welcome letter for the course.

 Note that 3 hp amounts to 2 weeks of fulltime study, both regarding credits and the actual extent, and that attendance is compulsory for all course days.